Japanese Literature Students` Perspective on Weeaboo Who has an Imaginary Couple Waifu/Husbando

 https://doi.org/10.21512/lc.v18i1.10434Keywords:

 The phenomenon of waifu/husbando, originating from Japanese pop culture, permeated society and became a compelling subject of interest.
-This research delved into the perspectives of people who had a relationship with fictional characters.
-Data collection for this research was done through interviews with eight students in Japanese Literature across Java Island.
+The research delved into the perspectives of people who had a relationship with fictional characters.
+Data collection was done through interviews with eight students in Japanese Literature across Java Island.
 The research drew upon insights and data to unravel the societal perceptions surrounding waifu/husbando enthusiasts.
-The research used a qualitative approach, so the analysis produced descriptive data in the form of words.
-The findings of this research highlight a nuanced form of discrimination and labeling.
+The research applied a qualitative approach, so the analysis produced descriptive data in the form of words.
+The findings highlight a nuanced form of discrimination and labeling.
 Contrary to common assumptions, the prejudice faced by those with waifu/husbando connections is not rooted in a mere appreciation for fictional characters but extends to a broader bias against anime enthusiasts.
 Individuals who proudly profess their love for anime by adopting waifu/husbando are often stigmatized with the label of weeaboo, illustrating a broader societal bias against this subculture.
 The distinction between these two categories sheds light on the complex interplay of societal attitudes towards fantasy relationships rooted in different cultural realms.
-This research contributes to a deeper understanding of the intricate dynamics surrounding waifu/husbando culture and challenges prevailing stereotypes by emphasizing the role of broader societal biases against anime enthusiasts.
+The research contributes to a deeper understanding of the intricate dynamics surrounding waifu/husbando culture and challenges prevailing stereotypes by emphasizing the role of broader societal biases against anime enthusiasts.

 Plum Analytics